 Poverty meals made with healthy, cheap food.
 Save money by adding these dirt cheap meals to your meal planning rotation.
+Poor people food can be delicious.

 My mother believed in teaching life skills early.
 She had 6 kids to feed, so she was all about cheap ingredients.
 I still remember the first meal I cooked all by myself at the age of 9.
 It wasn’t a very healthy meal, but it was budget friendly.
 The kid-friendly meal I made was hot dogs, beans and chips.
 I think it may have been a 4-H project to prepare a meal.